TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/Introduction.rst

 Query string
-    The main distinction of `URL` (Uniform Resource Locator) and `URI` (Uniform Resource Identifier) is that the URI also include arguments/parameters and their values, beginning with a `?` and each argument separated by `&`, and the value separated from the argument name by `=`.
+    The main distinction of `URL` (Uniform Resource Locator) and `URI` (Uniform Resource Identifier) is that the URI also includes arguments/parameters and their values, beginning with a `?` and each argument separated by `&`, and the value separated from the argument name by `=`.
 This is commonly refered to as "Query string".

 ..  index:: Routing; Location Hash
-    The Location Hash is the part starting with `#` of a URI.
+    The Location Hash is the part of a URI starting with `#`.
 Note that browsers requesting a resource never supply the hash to the Webserver, so any kind of Enhancer is not able to use this information to match any kind of routing.
 This can only be done by the Browser (for example via JavaScript), after the requested document has been rendered.